 In all centers of education, learning is valued and honored.
-A learning community cannot thrive if its members compromise their achievement and seek to establish an unfair advantage over their student.
-Academic standards are based on a pursuit of knowledge and assume a high level of integrity in every one of its members.
-When this trust is violated, the academic community suffers injury and must act to ensure that its standards remain meaningful.
+A learning community cannot thrive if its members compromise their achievement and seek to establish an unfair advantage over their students.
+Academic standards are based on a pursuit of knowledge and assume a high level of integrity in all members.
+When this trust is violated, the academic community suffers an injury and must act to ensure that its standards remain meaningful.